-Despite all the changes, Vicente del Bosque's men failed to put the disappointment of their World Cup humiliation behind them as they lost to France in Paris.
+Despite all the changes, Vicente del Bosque's side failed to put the disappointment of their World Cup humiliation behind them as they lost to France in a Paris friendly

 It was supposed to be a revolution.
 Out with the old, in with the new.
-Following the shock and sadness of its early elimination from the World Cup in June, Spain was hoping for a morale-boosting return to form on a ground where it had won in both it previous visits.
-But instead, it slumped to a disappointing defeat.
+Following the shock and sadness of their early elimination from the World Cup in June, Spain were hoping for a morale-boosting return to form on a ground where they had won in both their previous visits.
+Instead, they slumped to a disappointing defeat.

-The starting XI against France was much-changed from the World Cup games, with David de Gea in goal instead of Iker Casillas, Dani Carvajal, Mikel San Jose and Cesar Azpilicueta starting in defense, and Raul Garcia and Koke in midfield.
-Following the international retirement of Xavi, Xabi Alonso and David Villa, this was a very different Spain side.
+The starting XI against France was much-changed from the World Cup games, with David de Gea in goal instead of Iker Casillas, Dani Carvajal, Mikel San Jose and Cesar Azpilicueta starting in defence and Raul Garcia and Koke in midfield.
+Following the international retirements of Xavi, Xabi Alonso and David Villa, this was a very different Spain side.

-"We didn't score, but we had a lot of the possession and the play," coach Vicente del Bosque said after.
-And he added: "We have to connect better with Diego Costa, understand him and how he plays.
+"We didn't score, but we had a lot of the possession and the play," coach Vicente del Bosque said afterwards, before adding: "We have to connect better with Diego Costa, understand him and how he plays.
 Little by little, we will improve."

 They need to.
-Costa consistently scored goals for Atletico Madrid last season (36 in 52 games), while he has netted three from four for Chelsea in the Premier League already.
-Since switching allegiance from Brazil to Spain, however, the 25-year-old has looked out of sorts for La Roja and has failed to net in his four matches for Del Bosque's side.
+Costa consistenly scored goals for Atletico Madrid last season (36 in 52 games), while he has netted three from four for Chelsea in the Premier League already.
+Since switching allegiance from Brazil to Spain, however, the 25-year-old has looked out of sorts and has failed to net in his four matches for Del Bosque's side.

-He didn't look likely to on Thursday, and Spain actually came closest to making a breakthrough late in the game, when substitutes Isco and David Silva tested the France back line with some sublime link-up play.
+He did not look likely to on Thursday and Spain actually came closest to making a breakthrough late in the game, when substitutes Isco and David Silva tested the France back line with some sublime link-up play.

 Carvajal was the pick for Spain, a player inexplicably left at home for the World Cup following a promising debut season at Real Madrid.
 The right-back ran up and down the flank at the Stade de France and looks like a fixture for years to come in this team.